Al-Shafi'i: Apprenticeship under Malik ibn Anas

-Yemeni Fitnah
+Political turmoil in Yemen

 At the age of thirty, al-Shafi'i was appointed as the Abbasid governor in the Yemeni city of Najran.
 He proved to be a just administrator but soon became entangled with factional jealousies.
 In 803 CE, al-Shafi'i was accused of aiding the Alids in a revolt, and was thus summoned in chains with a number of Alids to the caliph Harun al-Rashid at Raqqa.
 Whilst other conspirators were put to death, al-Shafi'i's own eloquent defence convinced the caliph to dismiss the charge.
 Other accounts state that the famous Hanafi jurist, Muhammad al-Shaybani, was present at the court and defended al-Shafi'i as a well-known student of the sacred law.
 What was certain was that the incident brought al-Shafi'i in close contact with al-Shaybani, who would soon become his teacher.
 It was also postulated that this incident impelled him to devote the rest of his career to legal studies, never again to seek government service.

 Apprenticeship under al-Shaybani, and exposure to Hanafi jurists

 Al-Shafi'i traveled to Baghdad to study with Abu Hanifah's acolyte al-Shaybani and others.
-It was here that he developed his first school, influenced by the teachings of both Abu Hanifah and Malik.
+Here he developed his first school, influenced by the teachings of both Abu Hanifah and Malik.
 His work thus became known as "al-madhhab al-qadim li-l-imam al-shafi'i", or the "old school of al-Shafi'i".

 It was here that al-Shafi'i actively participated in legal arguments with the Hanafi jurists, strenuously defending the Maliki school of thought.
 Some authorities stress the difficulties encountered by him in his arguments.
 Al-Shafi'i eventually left Baghdad for Mecca in 804 CE, possibly because of complaints by Hanafi followers to al-Shaybani that al-Shafi'i had become somewhat critical of al-Shaybani's position during their disputes.
 As a result, al-Shafi'i reportedly participated in a debate with al-Shaybani over their differences, though who won the debate is disputed.

 In Mecca, al-Shafi'i began to lecture at the Sacred Mosque, leaving a deep impression on many students of jurisprudence, including the founder of the Hanbali school, Ahmad ibn Hanbal.
 Al-Shafi'i's legal reasoning began to mature, as he started to appreciate the strength in the legal reasoning of the Hanafi jurists, and became aware of the weaknesses inherent in both the Maliki and Hanafi schools of thought.